id/emqx-docs/en_US/configuration/logs.md

 For EMQX docker container, the installation directory is `/opt/emqx`, hence the log directory is `/opt/emqx/log`.

-To output logs as a file, you may either configure the log handler in the Dashboard or modify the `emqx.conf` file directly as below:
+To output logs as a file, you may either configure the log handler in the Dashboard or modify the `base.hocon` file directly as below:

 ```bash
 log {